 15. Intense Focus on Interests

-Highly intelligent people are sometimes neurodivergent as well, and they can end up focusing on a particular interest so much so that they end up neglecting other areas of their lives.
+According to Delta Psychology, highly intelligent people can sometimes be neurodivergent.
+They can end up focusing on a particular interest so much so that they end up neglecting other areas of their lives.
 This intense focus can sometimes lead to an imbalance, affecting their relationships and overall well-being.
 While this focus can lead to deep expertise and advancements in their field, it’s important for them to maintain a balanced lifestyle.